cami-chompers/Forksheet-and-Nanosheet-Simulation/README.md

 This version trains the model over 30 epochs and shows 4 performance graphs.

 ⚠️ **Important:** You need to close each graph window one by one to continue to the next.
+There will be 8 performance graphs total, 4 for each transistor.

 ## Notes